Olympe de Gouges: Legacy

-Although she was a celebrity in her lifetime and a prolific author, Gouges became largely forgotten, but then rediscovered through a political biography by Olivier Blanc in the mid 1980s.
+Although she was a celebrity in her lifetime and a prolific author, de Gouges became largely forgotten, but then rediscovered through a political biography by Olivier Blanc in the mid-1980s.

 On 6 March 2004, the junction of the Rues Béranger, Charlot, de Turenne, and de Franche-Comté in Paris was proclaimed the Place Olympe de Gouges.
 The square was inaugurated by the mayor of the 3rd arrondissement, Pierre Aidenbaum, along with then first deputy mayor of Paris, Anne Hidalgo.
 The actress Véronique Genest read an excerpt from the Declaration of the Rights of Woman.
-2007 French presidential contender Ségolène Royal expressed the wish that Gouges' remains be moved to the Panthéon.
+2007 French presidential contender Ségolène Royal expressed the wish that de Gouges's remains be moved to the Panthéon.
 However, her remains—like those of the other victims of the Reign of Terror—have been lost through burial in communal graves, so any reburial (like that of Marquis de Condorcet) would be only ceremonial.

 She is honoured in many street names across France, in the Salle Olympe de Gouges exhibition hall in rue Merlin, Paris, and the Parc Olympe de Gouges in Annemasse.

-The 2018 play The Revolutionists by Lauren Gunderson centers on Gouges and a dramatized version of her life as a playwright and activist during the Reign of Terror.
+The 2018 play The Revolutionists by Lauren Gunderson centers on de Gouges and a dramatized version of her life as a playwright and activist during the Reign of Terror.